Radar Tracking and Jamming

 The waveform in your system will use a fixed pulse repetition frequency (PRF) of approximately 2000 Hz.
 Pulse width is the width of the transmitted pulse (the uncompressed RF bandwidth can also be taken as the inverse of the pulse width).
 You will set the pulse width to one microsecond.

-STK Radar implements a Swerling detection model.
-The probability of detection is a function of the per pulse signal to noise ratio (SNR), the number of pulses integrated, the probability of false alarm and the radar cross section (RCS) fluctuation type.
+The STK software's Radar capability implements a Swerling detection model.
+The probability of detection (PDet) is a function of the per pulse signal-to-noise ratio (SNR), the number of pulses integrated, the probability of false alarm, and the radar cross section (RCS) fluctuation type.

 1. Select the Probability of Detection sub-sub-tab.

-Radar systems often use multiple pulse integration which is the process of summing all the radar pulses to improve detection.
-This helps increase the signal-to-noise ratio.
+Radar systems often use multiple pulse integration which is the process of summing all the radar pulses to improve target detection.
+This helps increase the SNR.

 1. Select the Pulse Integration sub-sub-tab.

-2. Select Fixed Pulse Number in the pull-down menu.
+2. Select Fixed Pulse Number in the drop-down list.

-Select the radar's antenna pattern and change its design to particular specifications.
+Select the radar's antenna pattern and change its design frequency to particular specifications.

 1. Select the Antenna tab.